lorlouis/blog/articles/building_a_blog_with_rust_in_2023.md

 ### Warp

-I was looking for a framework that would be a tad smaller Having used [warp](https://docs.rs/warp/latest/warp/) as my `$JOB` before, I briefly considered it.
+I was looking for a framework that would be a tad smaller.
+Having used [warp](https://docs.rs/warp/latest/warp/) at my `$JOB` before, I briefly considered it.
 Warp is built on top of Rust Generics and its type system.
-This means that a lot of it feels magic, just add a few filters and some `serde::Desericalise` implementing types, and you'll have a working API endpoint in no time...
-Except that warp, due to its *liberal* use of generics, it contributes a lot to the overall time it takes to build our projects.
+This means that a lot of it feels magic, just add a few filters and some `serde::Deserialize` implementing types, and you'll have a working API endpoint in no time...
+Except that warp, due to its *liberal* use of generics, contributes a lot to the overall time it takes to build our projects.
 But my biggest gripe with warp is that when things go wrong (which is a compile-time, at least) it generates compile errors that compete with some of the worse C++ template errors I've had the displeasure of seeing.